 Straight after showering or cleansing your skin, apply a hyaluronic acid serum or toner while your skin is still slightly damp.
 Hyaluronic acid is a powerful humectant that can attract up 1000 times its own weight in water into the skin, for long-lasting hydration.

-It might seem obvious, but using a moisturiser is integral for dry skin types.
-But knowing what ingredients make an effective moisturiser is the real key to beating flaking and dry patches for good.
+It might seem obvious, but using a moisturiser for dry skin types is integral.
+But knowing what ingredients make an effective face moisturizer is a real key to beating dry patches and flaky skin for good.

-For dry skin, picking a moisturiser with occlusive oils is particularly important.
+For dry skin, picking a moisturizing cream with occlusive oils is particularly important.
 The main difference between dry and dehydrated skin is that dry skin lacks oil, while dehydrated skin lacks water.
-This lack of oil results in flaking, irritation, and an inability to keep skin adequately moisturised.
+This lack of oil may earn you skin that is flaking, irritation, and an inability to keep skin adequately moisturised.

 A lack of oil can also cause your skin’s moisture barrier to become compromised.
-The moisture barrier, aka the acid mantle, is a film made of ceramides, amino acids and fatty acids.
+The skin barrier, aka the acid mantle, is a film made of ceramides, amino acids and fatty acids.